artefactual/automation-tools/README.md

 The optional `--dip-type` parameter will create a DIP structured in a specific way for different access systems.
-Presently, the only DIP Type available other than the default setting is the "avalon" option.
+Presently, the only DIP Type available other than the default setting is the "avalon-manifest" option.
 This will create a DIP ready for batch ingest into the Avalon Media System, relying on the Transfer name to move files into a Collection folder and will append Archivematica-minted UUIDs to the root-level Manifest file.

 While `aips/create_dip.py` only processes one AIP per execution, `aips/create_dips_job.py` will process all AIPs in a given Storage Service